rachelkd/obsidian-garden/src/site/notes/100 📒 Academia/HPS120/Key Terms.md

 	- Structure in this definition refers to the innate structure; there must be some sort of knowledge that one is born with to arrive at a theory.
 Immanuel Kant argued that one has to start with ideas of space and time to make sense of one’s senses, otherwise one could not know where to begin.
 For example, babies seem to start an understanding of distance; they know what they can reach and what they cannot reach.
 	- Coherence means that the data and observations have to align with the theory.
 - **Where**
 	- This term was introduced in the “Baby Scientists” lecture, but has shown up in topics in “Anomalies” and “Realism and Anti-Realism.”
-In Baby Scientists, Gopnik argues that children make hypotheses and theories just like scientists.
+In Baby Scientists, Gopnik argues that children test hypotheses and make theories just like scientists.
 - **Why**
 	- This argument is significant because it questions the ways people often think of science: who is a scientist?
 If a baby can test hypotheses, does that make them a scientist?
-Is science simply making good predictions?
+Is science simply making good predictions, like children predicting if a person likes the colour green?
-	- This ties into the discussion about realism and anti-realism — specifically, abstraction.
+	- The term ties into the discussion about realism and anti-realism.
 		- Since scientific theories are abstract, anti-realists argue that theories can only make good predictions, but cannot be true as it cannot be observed.
-		- The search for absolute truth is not necessary, and arguably not possible according to the anti-realists and empiricists (see causation).
+		- The search for absolute truth is not necessary, and arguably not possible according to the anti-realists and empiricists.
 ### Causation
 - **What**
 	- Causation in science is the idea that one “cause” or variable leads to an effect or change in another variable.
-	- Causation in science is a controversial topic: empiricists believe that all knowledge grounded in sense experience.
+	- Causation in science is a controversial topic: empiricists believe that all knowledge is grounded in sense experience.
 However, causation cannot be translated into a sense experience.
 		- For example, if a cue ball hits other pool balls, it cannot be claimed that the cue ball caused the other balls to move, because there is no explicable difference between the cue ball causing the pool balls to move and the cue ball stopping and the other balls spontaneously moving.
 	- Causation is an invisible metaphysical entity with no correlate in the sense experience.
 - **Where**